 There it is… a day at the beach, country, resort towns and urban excitement, all in about 40 miles.
 Cheaper than a movie for two even with rising fuel costs. ⚙

 Wandering around in new home developments is what got me started in day cruising.
 When I was a kid, we’d pile in the ’56 Chevy (or later, the ’64 Pontiac Catalina) and go for a drive on Sundays.
 My dad would follow the flags to the new developments, then we’d drive slowly down the street, checking out the homes.

 Keep this secret to yourself: on foggy, overcast days, people don’t go to the beach.

-That means it’s a perfect day for a drive around the beach.
+That means it’s a perfect day for a San Diego day trip around the beach.

 Just a few weeks back, Easter weekend was gray and it was perfect top-down driving weather.
 A light jacket, light traffic and the heater on in the Mustang convertible I had for the weekend.

 Say what?
 A cloudy day perfect for a convertible?